Can You Drink On Ibuprofen?

 - According to a study published in the Journal of General Internal Medicine, approximately 40% of people who regularly consume alcohol reported taking NSAIDs like ibuprofen.

-- A review published in the Journal of Clinical Gastroenterology found that those who consume alcohol and NSAIDs have a higher likelihood of developing ulcers.
+- A study published in the Journal of Clinical Gastroenterology found that those who consume alcohol and NSAIDs have a higher likelihood of developing ulcers.

-- A study published in the Annals of Internal Medicine found that those who consume alcohol and take NSAIDs are 3 times more likely to experience gastrointestinal bleeding than those who only take NSAIDs.
+- A study in the Annals of Internal Medicine found that those who consume alcohol and take NSAIDs are three times more probable to experience gastrointestinal bleeding than those who only take NSAIDs.

-- According to the National Institute on Alcohol Abuse and Alcoholism, approximately 14.5 million adults ages 18 and older had alcohol use disorder (AUD) in the United States in 2019.
+- Pursuant to the National Institute on Alcohol Abuse and Alcoholism, approximately 14.5 million adults ages 18 or older had alcohol use disorder (AUD) in the USA in 2019.

 - A study published in the Journal of Substance Use found that individuals with AUD were likelier to use non-prescription drugs, including NSAIDs like ibuprofen, than those without AUD.